SMS Grosser Kurfürst (1875): Collision and loss

-Grosser Kurfürsts watertight bulkheads were not adequately sealed, and she sank within about eight minutes.
+König Wilhelm slowly approached and lowered all of her boats to pick up the men in the water, while Preussen stopped some 800 m away, her captain having decided to strictly follow regulations.
+Nearby British fishing boats and other vessels also joined the rescue effort.
+They picked up some sixty men.
+Monts was picked up by one of König Wilhelm's boats, but it capsized due to overcrowding; he thereafter helped another man stay afloat until they were picked up by another boat.
 Figures for the number of fatalities vary.
-Erich Gröner reports that out of a crew of 500 men, 269 died in the accident, Lawrence Sondhaus states that 276 men were killed, and Aidan Dodson reports 284 fatalities.
+Gröner reports that out of a crew of 500 men, 269 died in the accident; Hildebrand, Röhr, and Steinmetz concur with the fatality total, but state that there were only 487 men aboard the ship at the time of the sinking.
+Lawrence Sondhaus states that 276 men were killed, and Aidan Dodson reports 284 fatalities.
 Many of the bodies were ultimately buried in Cheriton Road Cemetery, Folkestone, where there is a substantial memorial.
 Arthur Sullivan, on his way to Paris, witnessed the incident, writing, "I saw it all – saw the unfortunate vessel slowly go over and disappear under the water in clear, bright sunshine, and the water like a calm lake.
 It was too horrible – and then we saw all the boats moving about picking up the survivors, some so exhausted they had to be lifted on to the ships."
-Among those rescued was the ship's captain, Count Alexander von Monts.